AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-3.md

    <td>Engagement Programs</td>
    <td><li>Are there live <a href="/help/marketo/product-docs/email-marketing/drip-nurturing/creating-an-engagement-program/understanding-engagement-programs.md" target="_blank">Engagement Programs</a> running?</li>
 <li>How many <a href="/help/marketo/product-docs/email-marketing/drip-nurturing/using-engagement-programs/people-who-have-exhausted-content.md" target="_blank">people are exhausted</a>?
-<br/>If there are many exhausted people, consider adding content.</li>
+<br/>If there are many exhausted people, consider <a href="/help/marketo/product-docs/email-marketing/drip-nurturing/creating-an-engagement-program/add-content-to-a-stream.md" target="_blank">adding content</a>.</li>
-<li>Are people engaging with the content?
+<li>Are people <a href="/help/marketo/product-docs/email-marketing/drip-nurturing/reports-and-notifications/engagement-stream-performance-report.md" target="_blank">engaging with the content</a>?
 <br/>If not, consider updating it and/or A/B testing.</li></td>
   </tr>
   <tr>